 The slopes for the demand functions are higher than the slopes for the supply functions of the component supplier, because it is argued that due to the fact that the finished goods have more value the difference in price with unit increase in quantity of the will be greater on the demand side as compared to the supply side.
 Similar the intercept is greater on the demand side representing the higher value of the sub-assemblies sold as compared to the cost of the components procured.
 Similar parameters were considered for the transportation and warehousing service providers.
 However, since the cost of warehousing and transportation was assumed to be much lower compared to the cost of the components and the prices of the sub-assemblies the values for their intercepts (B) were much lower than the value of the intercepts for the component supply and sub-assembly demand functions.

-The demand of the buyers was also determined from the marketplace and a service level quoted to them as given below in Table 3.
+The buyers' demands were determined from the marketplace and service levels quoted to them as given in Table 3.